Ciantic/mpeg1audio/README.markdown

  * [GitHub repository of `mpeg1audio`](http://github.com/Ciantic/mpeg1audio.git)

-Capable of retrieving duration (also duration of VBR MP3 files, using XING and VBRI headers and parsing all frames), bitrate, average bitrate, sample count...
-This was done because other packages seemed to be licensed under GPL, this one is licensed under LGPL.
-License might be changed in future to MIT License / BSD license.
+Capable of retrieving duration (also duration of VBR MP3 files, using XING and VBRI headers and parsing all frames), bitrate, average bitrate, sample count, etc. This was done because other packages seemed to be licensed under GPL, this one is licensed under *more permissive* FreeBSD License, see `COPYING`.

 **Note**: This is not meant to retrieve ID3v1 or ID3v2 tags.
-They are not part of MPEG Audio Layer I, II, III.
+They are not part of MPEG Audio Layer I, II or III.
 If you are interested on ID3-tags, I recommend [pytagger](http://code.google.com/p/liquidx/wiki/pytagger).

 ## For users of this package